Are you considering the idea of taking your small business online?

-Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.
+Remind yourself when you sit down to plan or write your content that you are investing in your business.

 Tip #2: Content Scheduling Tools

-If you are going to publish content consistently (and you should!), having content scheduling tools can help keep your workflow organized.
+If you are going to publish content regularly (and you should!), it helps to keep your content creation workflow organized.

-You can use simple spreadsheet-based Editorial Templates to help you schedule and track the content planning and publishing process, or use a WordPress plugin.
+You can use simple spreadsheets to help schedule and track your content planning process, or use a plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content template to help you schedule your content creation using any spreadsheet program …
+You can keep things simple and schedule your content creation using any spreadsheet program …

 Use this spreadsheet to plan your content creation and publishing schedule.
 For example, in the spreadsheet, you can add the following columns:

-- Date: Type in the date you plan to publish your content.
-Tip: You can use color-coding to indicate when the content has been published.
-Additionally, you can add another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.
+- Date: Record the date you plan to publish the content.
+Tip: You can use color-coding to indicate when content has been published.
+Additionally, you can add another column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site or blog.

-- Author: Who will write or create your content.
+- Author: Who will write or create this content.
 (See Step 10 below)

-- Category: If you are publishing content to your blog, record the blog post category you will publish this item under.
+- Category: If you are publishing to your blog, enter the blog post category you will publish this item under.

-- CTA: What is this particular item of content designed to sell or promote?
-Record your offer or call-to-action here.
+- Offer: What is this particular item of content designed to help you sell or promote?
+Specify your offer or call-to-action here.

-- Headline: Enter your blog post headline, article title, etc.
+- Headline: Enter your blog post headline, content item title, etc.

 - Description: Enter a brief description or purpose of the content in this column.

-- Kwd: The main keyword phrase your content is targeting.
+- SEO: The main keyword phrase your content is targeting.